 Hormonal birth control—starting with the pill— transformed the power women have over our bodies.
 For the first time, we had a convenient way of preventing pregnancy that didn’t require any action on the part of our partners.
-Since the FDA approved it as contraception in 1960, the birth control pill has seen widespread adoption: four out of five sexually experienced women have used it in their lives.
+Since the FDA approved it as contraception in 1960, the birth control pill has seen widespread adoption: four out of five sexually experienced women have used the pill.
 We can celebrate this medical advancement that resulted in more personal and financial independence for women.
 But that doesn’t mean it’s right for everyone.
 While hormonal birth control has proven effective and convenient, there are many reasons women might want to try non-hormonal birth control, too.

-Before we get to non-hormonal options, let’s understand how hormonal birth control changes our menstrual cycles.
-The pill, which contains synthetic estrogen and progesterone, works by preventing ovulation.
+Before we get to non-hormonal birth control options, let’s understand how hormonal birth control changes our menstrual cycles.
+The birth control pill, which contains synthetic estrogen and progesterone, works by preventing ovulation.
 In other words, there’s no egg for the sperm to meet up with each month.
 The hormones also thicken cervical mucus, acting as a barrier for sperm to enter the vagina, and thin the uterine lining to make implantation difficult.
 Hormonal IUDs like Mirena contain just synthetic progesterone and thicken cervical mucus, while often preventing ovulation, too.
 IUDs also change the uterine lining to make implantation difficult.
 Other hormonal birth control options — like the patch, ring, or implant — work in similar ways.

 Non-hormonal Birth Control Options